sjiaire/cr-site-natacha/content/rental_apartments/homey-kimihurura.md

 This homey residence is bright and cosy.
 It has lovely lounge, a functional kitchen and 3 classic bedrooms sharing a bathroom.
 In addition, high-speed internet and security services are available!

-Outdoor, there is a large balcony with a wonderful view, a small garden and shared parking space.
+Outdoor, there is a large balcony with a wonderful view and shared parking space.

  It is a welcoming home!

 - - -